 This article was featured in The K9 Reporter as “Making Life Easier for Your Senior Dog.”
 Here additional resources are included that were omitted due to lack of space.
+You’ll find lots of tips for easing your senior dog’s life.

 Are you noticing changes in your senior dog?
 Is the muzzle getting whiter?
 Does she walk slower now?
 Does he have a hard time getting into the car or walking the stairs?
 I remember when Boomer, my wheaten terrier, started slowly aging.
 He lived a great life of over 14 years and taught me a lot of living with an older dog.